Updated April 2022

 Last winter, Whistler Blackcomb had a reservation system for skiing and riding, but this season it doesn’t and has said it will be loading lifts and gondolas at normal capacity.

+Proof of vaccination is no longer required in BC.
 Like last season, guests will be required to book a reservation to eat at on-mountain restaurants using the Time to Dine reservation service.
-However, based on current regulations, Whistler Blackcomb is expecting significantly more seating and dining capacity than last season and intends to open reservations one day prior, versus the day-of bookings they had in place last season.

 All transactions at Whistler Blackcomb will be cashless again this season.
 We suggest you book in advance and online to make your experience as smooth as possible.